torvalds/linux/Documentation/driver-api/cxl/platform/bios-and-efi.rst

 * BIOS/EFI create the system memory map (EFI Memory Map, E820, etc)

-* BIOS/EFI calls :code:`start_kernel` and begins the Linux Early Boot process.
+* BIOS/EFI calls :code:`start_kernel` and begins the GNU/Linux Early Boot process.

 Much of what this section is concerned with is ACPI Table production and static memory map configuration.
 More detail on these tables can be found